saastechacademy/foundation/project-ideas/order-fulfillment.md

 *   **Data Completeness:** It ensures that shipments have complete contact information for both origin and destination, which is crucial for communication and tracking.
 *   **Accuracy:** By deriving information directly from the associated facilities, it reduces the risk of errors in manually entering contact details.
 *   **Efficiency:** The method only updates the shipment if changes were made, avoiding unnecessary database writes.

+**Update shipment details based on the primary order associated with it**

+1.  **Retrieve Shipment and Order Data:**
+    *   If `Shipment.primaryOrderId` and `primaryShipGroupSeqId` are present in the shipment, fetch the corresponding `OrderHeader` and `OrderItemShipGroup` entities.
+These entities hold details about the order and the specific group of items within the order that the shipment is fulfilling.

+1.  **Set Shipment Type:**
+    *   Determines the `shipmentTypeId` based on the `orderTypeId` of the associated order:
+        *   If the order is a "SALES_ORDER," the shipment type is set to "SALES_SHIPMENT."

+2.  **Set Origin Facility (For Store Shipments):**
+    *   If the shipment is a "SALES_SHIPMENT" from a store with a single inventory facility, and the `originFacilityId` is not already set, retrieve the `ProductStore` entity and set the `originFacilityId` to the store's `inventoryFacilityId`.

+3.  **Set Party Information (From/To):**
+    *   Fetche `OrderRole` entities associated with the order.
+    *   If `partyIdFrom` (the party shipping the goods) is not set, try to find it from the order roles with the "SHIP_FROM_VENDOR" role types.
+    *   If `partyIdTo` (the party receiving the goods) is not set, try to find it from the order roles with the "SHIP_TO_CUSTOMER" or "CUSTOMER" role types.

+4.  **Set Contact Information:**
+    *   Fetche `OrderContactMech` entities associated with the order.
+    *   If `destinationContactMechId` (shipping address) is not set, it tries to find it from the order contact mechanisms with the "SHIPPING_LOCATION" purpose.
+    *   If `originContactMechId` is not set, it tries to find it from the order contact mechanisms with the "SHIP_ORIG_LOCATION" purpose.
+    *   Similary set `destinationTelecomNumberId` and `originTelecomNumberId` (phone numbers).

+5.  **Handle Special Case for Store Pickup:**
+    *   If the order is a "SALES_ORDER" and the shipment method is "STOREPICKUP," the `destinationContactMechId` is set to the same value as `originContactMechId`.

+6. **Create Shipment Route Segment:**
+    *   If no `ShipmentRouteSegment` exists for the shipment, it create one using the gathered information (origin/destination facilities, contact mechanisms, shipping method, carrier, etc.).